 - Permits cost $25 + tax.
 Only adults 21 and older can obtain a permit.

-- After receiving your permit, snap a pic of it so you don’t have to carry the paper with you on the beach.
+- An important tip, after receiving your permit, snap a pic of it so you don’t have to carry the paper with you on the beach.
 Send the pic to a few friends who will be there.

 - Beach bonfires are allowed from November through the end of February.
 They are NOT permitted March- October because of Sea Turtle Nesting.